marcboquet/errbit-ios-osx/README.md

 ````

 If you use the `DEBUG` macro to signify development builds the notifier will log notices and errors to the console as they are reported to help see more details.

+Here are some information when trying to understand how this library works:

+* `~/Library/DiagnosticReports/` is where all crash reports are stored
+* `~/Library/Application Support/YOURAPP/Errbit Notices` are where your Errbit notices are stored before they are sent to the server.
+You can get to this path programmtically via `[EBNotifier pathForNoticesDirectory]`
+* Will force all notices to be posted `[[EBNotifier postNoticesWithPaths:[EBNotifier pathsForAllNotices]]`

 #Implementing the Delegate Protocol